-The Head.
 A full size head is to starboard.
 It includes a separate shower and a seat for use when underway.
 A VacuFlush toilet is standard and plumbed to an 18-gallon (68.1 L) holding tank.
 The Corian theme continues here and surrounds a designer sink.
 A full-length mirror is inside the framed head door.

 In both layouts, the mid-cabin remains the same.
 A double berth is large enough to accommodate two adults.
 And her 13’ (4 m) beam allows enough room for the inclusion of a settee to port with sitting headroom and reading lights.

 The Pursuit OS 385 Offshore is offered with two power options.
 If triple Yamaha 300s are selected she’ll be priced at $528,485, including the Command Link Plus LCD display.
 If more power is needed or desired, then she can be equipped with a set of triple 350s for $545,315.